ohler55/ojg/design.md

 implementation has to support the basic JSON types of `null`, `boolean`, `int64`, `float64`, `string`, array, and object.
 In addition time should be supported.
-From experience in both JSON use in Ruby and Go time has alway been needed.
+From experience in both JSON use in Ruby and Go time has always been needed.
 Time is just too much a part of any set of data to leave it out.

 The generic data had to be type safe.
 It would not do to have an